unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 # [**Shared Project Based Solution**](#tab/sharedproject)

-* Create a `Icon` folder inside the Shared project, and add the files related to app icon there.
+* Create an `Icons` folder inside the Shared project, and add the files related to the app icon there.
 * In each of your project heads (iOS, Android, WebAssembly, ...) add the following block:

 ```xml